Hope Edelman: The Grief Journey Of Losing A Mother

 That revolves around my question.
 First, I want to say hi, Hope.
 I’m glad that Lara articulated it.
 Seeing you makes me so emotional.
 You changed my life through your book, which I read years ago.
 I’ll be forever grateful.
 You normalized things within me that I thought were so different and weird.
 I learned so much about who I was through reading your book.
 I was in the group that was the first Canadian chapter of Motherless Daughters in Canada.
 I’m in Toronto.
 I met you many years ago.
 As Karen touched upon, my question is it’s been 43 years since my mom died.
 I was twelve.
 She was 37.
 She was a baby.

-This is another offshoot, another question.
+Find others to connect with that can understand your loss.
+Share on XThis is another offshoot, another question.
 My mother was 37.
 I was 35 but I still think of her as older than me.
 She was my mom.
 It’s weird.
 I don’t know if you can relate or not.
 My question is I wasn’t allowed to grieve.
 I hadn’t had a death or something to grieve over.
 Over the years, I’ve done tons of therapy and tons of work.
 I’ve processed it.
 It’s been little bits and pieces.
 For many years after she died, I couldn’t grieve.
 There was no room and it wasn’t allowed.
 What advice would you give me or any other person that never got a chance to grieve in the moment and express?

 I hear from a lot of people saying, “I never grieved my mother.
 I never got to grieve my father.”
 I think of it a little differently.
 Everyone grieves to the best of their ability at any given point in time.
 Sometimes that ability is very limited.
 With children, it’s often limited because the adults around them don’t allow it to happen, silence them or don’t support them.
 As a little twelve-year-old, you probably tried and wanted to be sad and grieve around your mom but were getting messages or pushback from the people around you that we need to move on or you’ll upset your dad, your aunt and uncle.
 When you say you didn’t get to grieve when you were twelve, what were the circumstances around that?

 I moved to the province like a three-hour plane ride, to my uncle.
 I went with my sister.
 He didn’t want us at the time.
 They had their own family.
 They were more interested in us learning the rules of the house.
 They sat us down the morning that we arrived to give us the rules.
 They weren’t interested in that.
 My grandmother, God bless her, was nursing my grandfather, my mother’s father who died of cancer also three months later.
 She was so stoic.
 The message was, “This is your new life.
-Move on.
+Move on.”

 It sounds like you’ve had to go into survival mode.
 Grief was the opposite of survival mode.
 Showing those emotions or grief sounds like it would threaten the status quo in this new family.
 That’s a story I hear a lot.
 We have to grieve in bits and pieces or later in adulthood.
 We go back and revisit and let go of the sorrow that we’ve been carrying all those years.
 Do it in a way that honors the twelve years that you spent with your mom and that loss.
 I wish we were still doing Motherless Daughters retreats in person.
 We had to go on hiatus because of COVID.
 We’re hoping to start them up again in the fall.
 This is exactly the kind of work that we do there where women are able to open boxes.
 Many of them have had to lock those boxes in order to cope and survive.